 As well as this, domestic suppliers could be affected by the long-term financial impacts of the recession, with rising unemployment meaning consumers may not be able to pay.

-Although the fall in wholesale electricity prices during lockdown benefitted some suppliers, for others excess volumes of electricity have needed to be sold back to the market at lower prices.
+Although the fall in wholesale electricity prices during lockdown benefitted some suppliers, others have needed to sell back excess volumes of electricity to the market at lower prices.

 Many energy suppliers will inevitably take a sizeable financial hit, further reducing business margins, as it will be difficult in many cases to pass these costs on to customers.
 This could lead to increased numbers of insolvencies and M&A activity.